-If you’re not sure if you can get a Fixed Fee Divorce or you want to discuss your situation with a specialist Divorce Solicitor before deciding how to proceed, an initial consultation with an expert Family Law and Divorce Solicitor costs £199 which includes VAT.
+If you’re not sure if you can get a Fixed Fee Divorce or you want to discuss your situation with a specialist Divorce Solicitor before deciding how to proceed, an initial consultation with an expert Family Law and Divorce Solicitor costs £99 (VAT Include).

 All These Costs include VAT So the Price You See Here is the Price You Pay